 The total cost per customer is the sum of Lakefront's capital and operating costs incurred divided by the total number of customers that the distributor serves.
-LUI's total cost per customer for 2016 was \$471 which increased by \$24 per customer in comparison to the prior year.
+LUI's total cost per customer for 2017 was \$456 which reduced by \$15 per customer in comparison to the prior year.

-• Total Cost per Km of Line
+Total Cost per Km of Line

-The total cost per Km of line is a similar measure as the above.
-It can be used as a comparable to other utilities and its past performance levels in terms of cost efficiencies.
+The total cost per Km of line is a similar measure as above where it can be used as a comparable to other utilities and its past performance levels in terms of cost efficiencies.
 The total cost is divided by the kilometers of line that LUI operates to serve its customers.
-In 2016, LUI's cost per Km of line was \$25,055, an increase of approximately 6% compared to the prior year.
-This increase is aligned with the cost per customer increase of 5%, detailed in the above section.
+In 2017, LUI's cost per Km of line was \$21,533 a decrease compared to the prior year by approximately 14%.